anselm/blox/IDEAS.md

 	- I'd like to kind of build up a concatenation that refines from a coarse to fine position and orientation
 	- And or specifies some policies (face towards direction of travel etc)

-	- go to entity
+	* go to entity
-	- go to place
+	* go to xyz
+	* be at a height regardless of other stuff, like a height above ground
 	- go to be in front of player
 	- go behind (player sets what is behind)
 	- go above (look at thing and get height)
 	- go below
 	- go generally nearish
-	- be at a height regardless of other stuff, like a height above ground
 	- be pinned to a wall at a height at a position

 	- face a certain direction